cobwebos/docs/articles/active-directory/user-help/security-info-setup-auth-app.md

 ---
-title: 设置身份验证应用的安全信息（预览版）-Azure AD
+title: Set up the Microsoft Authenticator app as your authentication method - Azure AD
-description: 如何设置安全信息以使用 Microsoft Authenticator 应用验证身份。
+description: How to set up your Security info to verify your identity using the Microsoft Authenticator app as your authentication method.
 services: active-directory
 author: eross-msft
 manager: daveba